qleet/web3-sample-app/README.md

 build         - Build
-upgrade       - Upgrade dependencies run           - Run image         - Build a Docker image check-version - Ensure VERSION variable is set release       - Create and push a new tag kind-deploy   - Deploy to a local KinD cluster
+upgrade       - Upgrade dependencies run           - Run image-build   - Build a Docker image image-run     - Run a Docker image image-stop    - Stop a Docker image check-version - Ensure VERSION variable is set release       - Create and push a new tag kind-deploy   - Deploy to a local KinD cluster